22 Outstanding Pictures of Owls That You Need to See

 Barred Owls

 “As I walk in my favorite wooded park, I always search for the elusive barred owls.
 I often hear their ‘who-cooks-for-you?’ call, but I struggle to find them.
 On this unusually warm April afternoon, I was in a hurry to get my exercise, I looked up and saw these two beauties sitting near each other.
 They watched me take their picture and eventually nodded off to sleep.
-Sometimes when you quit looking so hard for something, you find it!” says Karen Scott of Dublin, Ohio.
+Sometimes when you quit looking so hard for something, you find it!” says reader Karen Scott.

 great gray owl